 Individual ID markings should conform to a “spreadsheet” format, e.g. lettered on the horizontal axis, and numbered on the vertical axis.
 The ID marking should be sequential, aligned with ‘SAR lanes’ (line of orientation for search and rescue purposes) and begin with the OREI name designator code, then the row/column numbering starting with the letter ‘A’ and then the turbine number.
 To avoid confusion, the letters ‘O’ and ‘I’ should not be used to avoid confusion with the numbers 0 and 1.
 The detail of this will depend on the shape, geographical orientation and potential future expansion of each OREI development.
 The ID marking must be discussed with the MCA who will advise on any specific requirements for each development, taking into account any difference between internal and periphery turbine alignment.

-The marking of substations should be considered in line with the above and there should be a clear differentiation between the substation and the turbine.
+The ID marking of substations should be considered in line with the above and there should be a clear differentiation between the substation and the turbine.

 ID numbers must be clearly readable by an observer stationed three metres above sea level at a distance of at least 150 metres from the turbine.
 Each ID number plate shall be illuminated by a low intensity light visible from a vessel thus enabling the structure to be detected at a suitable distance to avoid a collision.
 Lighting for this purpose must be hooded or baffled so as to avoid unnecessary light pollution or confusion with navigation marks.